TICKETS NOW ON SALE!

-For the new Expand Upon series of staged readings, Mirror Stage commissions two local playwrights to each develop a short play responding to a community-selected theme, using the same multi- generational, multi-racial cast.
-For the third round of Expand Upon, the community selected the theme Immigration.
-Mirror Stage commissioned Sophie France and Celeste Mari Williams to each write a piece featuring Michael D. Blum, Marquicia Dominguez, Duygu Erdoğan Monson, David Natale, Samip Raval, Mika Swanson, and Tessa Weinland.
+For the Expand Upon series of staged readings, Mirror Stage commissions two local playwrights to each develop a short play responding to a community-selected theme, using the same multi- generational, multi-racial cast.
+For the third round of Expand Upon, the community selected the theme Immigration, and Mirror Stage commissioned The Seas of Forgotten Encounters by Sophie Franco and BeaverTown by Celeste Mari Williams.
+Directed by Suzanne M. Cohen, Expand Upon: IMMIGRATION features John Bianchi, Michael D. Blum, Marquicia Dominguez, Eva Estrada Campos, Shahbaz Khan, Duygu Erdoğan Monson, and Mika Swanson.
+There will be a moderated discussion following every performance.

 Immigration is the transnational movement of people into a destination country where they are not natives or do not possess citizenship in order to settle or reside there—especially as permanent residents or naturalized citizens—or to take up employment as a migrant worker or temporarily as a foreign worker.
 Research has found extensive evidence of discrimination against foreign born and minority populations in criminal justice, business, the economy, housing, health care, media and politics in the United States and Europe.